 Back in December, Ford announced the first-ever F-150 Tremor – a middle-of-the-range off-road offering of the best-selling full-size pickup truck.
 Interestingly, the way Ford will market the 2021 Ford F-150 Tremor will be very different from the way it has marketed the Tremor on the Ford Ranger and Ford Super Duty.

-On those vehicles, Tremor is offered as a standalone package, but on the F-150, Tremor will be offered as three distinct trim levels based around three already-familiar trims.
-Ford Authority can now exclusively report on the specifics of each F-150 Tremor equipment groups and what existing trims they will be based on.
+On those vehicles, Tremor is offered as a standalone package, but on the F-150, Tremor will be offered as three distinct equipment tiers based around three already-familiar option groupings.
+Ford Authority can now exclusively report on the specifics of each F-150 Tremor equipment group and what existing trims they will be based on.

 It’s worth highlighting that the latter two equipment groups will enable 2021 Ford F-150 Tremor buyers to get some important features.
 The Mid package, for instance, will come standard with the 12-inch touchscreen, while the High package will enable buyers to get leather.

 All F-150 Tremor models will feature the SuperCrew cab and the 5.5-foot box, four-wheel drive, and the Ford 3.5L EcoBoost V6, in addition to Tremor’s off-road goodies, including an upgraded suspension and 33-inch General Grabber all-terrain tires with unique matte-finish 18-inch wheels, among other things.